shoffmeister/sqllineage/README.md

 Use `sqllineage --dialects` to see all available dialects.

 ### Column-Level Lineage

-We also support column level lineage in command line interface, set level option to column, all column lineage path will be printed.
+We also support column level lineage in the command line interface, set level option to column, all column lineage paths will be printed.

 ```sql